besscampbell/kombucha-bar-redux/README.md

 * All state in your application should be handled by Redux (even if React can handle it locally).
 * All reducers should be tested thoroughly, and all tests must be passing.
 * Action creators and constants should be used.
 * If you finish early, continue building out your application as you see fit.
-This is a great opportunity to create a portfolio piece!
+This is a great opportunity to create a portfolio piece.

 # ✅ Objectives